NendJoke/Paradox-Animated-Background-Generator/README.md

 # Paradox-Animated-Background-Generator
 This program can help you create an animated background for your game mod (PDX games).

+!!!
+N.B.
+If program dies after a couple of seconds after launch, try installing this program this https://imagemagick.org/script/download.php#windows (with legacy option selected)

 First of all, the source video needs its frame rate lowered to 24 fps.

 After choosing a video you will need to do some math.